Categories: 3 Part Blog

 A Beginner’s Guide to Energy Efficient Windows – Part 3: Other Energy-Efficient Features For Windows

-While the glazing is largely responsible for how energy efficient window is, it is not the only component in a window that can help you improve energy efficiency in your home.
+While the glazing is largely responsible for how energy efficient a window is, it is not the only component in a window that can help you improve energy efficiency in your home.
 Other window parts that can contribute include:

 • Windows today can use different kinds of frame materials, each one offering varying abilities to impart energy efficiency.
 Your best bet is to look for a material with the highest level of insulative properties.
 Wood is a great option but it requires a lot of maintenance, so it is not a practical choice for many homeowners.
 Vinyl offers respectable insulation and is easy to maintain.
 Composite, on the other hand, is more durable and performs better than vinyl but is just as easy to maintain and can be made to look like wood.